Search⌘ K

 Scale on demand

-Scaling on demand is the ability for an application and associated infrastructure to grow and shrink automatically to meet requirements.
+Scaling on demand is the ability of an application and associated infrastructure to grow and shrink automatically to meet requirements.
 For example, an online retail app might need to scale up infrastructure and application resources during holiday periods.
 If configured correctly, Kubernetes can automatically scale applications and infrastructure according to demand.
-Not only does this help businesses react more quickly to unexpected changes, it also reduces infrastructure costs when scaling down.
+Not only does this help businesses react more quickly to unexpected changes, but it also reduces infrastructure costs when scaling down.

 Self-heal applications